FerasEKEK/FInAppNotifications/README.md

 **How to add**
 =
--
-Just drag the project files to your project.
+-Just drag the project files to your project.

 **License**
 =